coop16/Portfolio/README.md

 **The projects can roughly be categorized into the following sections, although many of the skills overlap.**

 1.  **Modeling and Machine Learning**
+    -   Image segmentation of timelapse images to measure hours of direct sunlight
     -   Creating an app to predict dog euthanasia
     -   Predicting product backorders